 Located on (nearby) Watson Island, you’ll find nearly 60,000 square feet of hands-on science fun and tons of kid’s activities at the Miami Children’s Museum.

-From art and media centers to rotating interactive exhibits, this one is sure to keep your kids enthused for hours.
+From art galleries and media centers to rotating interactive exhibits, this one is sure to keep your kids enthused for hours.

-The museum entrance is free on the third Friday of the month from 3:00 p.m. to 9:00 p.m.
+The museum admission is free on the third Friday of the month from 3:00 p.m. to 9:00 p.m.
 On one Saturday per month, the museum is reserved from 9:00 a.m. to 11:00 a.m. for children with disabilities.

 Things to do in Brickell Miami